Beam Alignment Using Trajectory Information in Mobile Millimeter-wave Networks: Introduction

 The rest of the paper is organized as follows.
-We start with introducing the system model in Section \ref{system model}.
-In Section \ref{Problemformulation}, we formulate the problem.
-In Section \ref{Proposed Method} and \ref{Simulation}, we proposed our solutions and present the numerical results, respectively.
-Finally, we conclude our work in Section \ref{conclusions}.
+We introduce the system model in Section \ref{system model}.
+In Section \ref{method}, we propose our method and in Section \ref{Simulation}, we present the numerical results.
+We conclude our work in Section \ref{conclusions}.

 \emph{Notation}: Sets, vectors, matrices, random variables and their realizations are denoted by calligraphic, bold small, bold capital, capital and lower case letters, respectively.
-The set of complex and real numbers are denoted by $\mathbb{C}$ and $\mathbb{R}$, respectively.
 The set $\{1,\ldots, n\}$, for some integer $n$, is denoted by $[n]$.
-The notation $\mathbb{E}[X \:\vert\: Y]$ means the expectation of random variable $X$ given random variable $Y$.